Class: Aws::SecretsManager::Client

 parameter

-are added to the existing list of staging labels--they don't replace
+are added to the existing list of staging labels for the version.

 You can move the AWSCURRENT